Winter in Argentina: Top 5 Destinations

 - Hike in Parque Provincial.
 During winter in Argentina, it won’t take as long to reach the snowline

-- Tour the wineries on a bicycle and enjoy Mendoza’s cooler temperatures
+- Tour Mendoza's wineries on a bicycle and enjoy the cool temperatures

 - Try the local wine and cuisine Mendoza is known for